Lead free range

 Lead-based white metals are formed by a soft lead matrix reinforced by antimony and copper.
 The microstructure is formed by tin-antimony intermetallic crystals distributed in the lead matrix.
 Nowadays, these alloys are less common due to the restrictions on the use of lead.
 Nevertheless, they are cheaper than tin-based white metals.
 Depending on the content of antimony and tin, there is a wide range of compositions available in the market.
 Several international standards establish the limits of composition.

 We comply with the main norms requested by our customers.
-Furthermore, we produce custom-made white metals following the specific standards of our clients.
+Furthermore, we produce custom-made white metals following the specific standards of our customers.
 Some of the standards require alloying with minor components.

 Our experience and technology allow us to produce white ingots or billets by continuos casting process to assure a suitable microstructure.
 We also offer some alloys in a wire format for laser applications.
 Other formats in powder or paste are avalaible under request.